stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 source-pvc-stash-demo-2   Bound    pvc-7c7d0bdf-8c10-11e9-bd3e-42010a800011   6Gi        RWO            standard       10m
 ````

+Notice the `STATUS` field. `Bound` indicates that PVC has been initialized from the respective VolumeSnapshot.

 ##### Verify Restored Data:

-We will create a new Statefulset to verify whether the restored data has been restored successfully.
+We will create a new Statefulset with the restored PVCs to verify whether the backed up data has been restored.

 Below, the YAML for the Statefulset we are going to create.